xyzzyapps/loom/docs/source/about.md

 # Loom

-Sumbission for langjam#0001
+Submission for langjam#0001

 I have been exploring literate programming and animation, the past few months so the langjam topic came as a surprise!
-While the inital goal was to build something like docco, I realised I could do an animation inside comments using a dsl.
+While the initial goal was to build something like docco, I realised I could do an animation inside comments using a dsl.
 This is a prototype of an animated approach to literate programming first invented by Don Knuth.
-The code rendering time is surprisingly long with terminalizer which I had not anticipated.
-There is also an option that will strip code and store comment sequences inside a sqlite for fun and it is used to explore a new metric of code quality - lines of comment / lines of code.
+The code rendering time is long with terminalizer which I had not anticipated.
+There is an option that will strip code and store comment sequences inside a sqlite for fun and its used to explore a new metric of code quality - lines of comment / lines of code.

 first-class comments (interpretation): treat comment sequences as a value that can be freely passed, stored, serialized ... like python dictionaries + pickle or integers.
-A comment sequence is something seprated by 0-width indentaition of  codeblocks for now.
+A comment sequence is something separated by 0-width indentation of  codeblocks for now.

 Examples include - hello-world and fibonacci